section-engineering-education/engineering-education/articles/npm-vs-npx-what-is-the-difference/index.md

 ### One-off commands

-NPX treats global packages differently.
 Global packages are commonly used for development purposes.
 For that reason, you don’t need them installed all the time.
 NPX helps to execute these packages only when you need them.
 This comes in hand, as many global packages are one-off commands.
 You only need to run them once.

 For example, to create a [React](https://create-react-app.dev/docs/getting-started/) boilerplate app with NPM, you need to install the [Create React App](https://www.npmjs.com/package/create-react-app) module and then create an app with `npm init react-app my-app`.
 This means that when you need to create another React app in features, chances are you will create an app using the executables that you installed previously.
 This rule you out of newly updated features under this package unless you update the package manually.